-The H4 Loop is a favorite of mine due to it's relatively smooth path that allows trail running, and having several ups and downs that provide an efficient interval workout.
-Parking at the north end of the Ampitheater, follow the trail up the wide access gravel road that skirts the ampitheater itself, then continue to the right, gaining altitude and circling the peak in a counter-clockwise direction.
+The H4 Loop is a favorite of mine due to its relatively smooth path that allows trail running, and has several ups and downs that provide an efficient interval workout.
+Parking at the north end of the Amphitheater, follow the trail up the wide access gravel road that skirts the amphitheater itself, then continue to the right, gaining altitude and circling the peak in a counter-clockwise direction.
 After about 6 minutes you will reach a spur on your right that leads out to a scenic view bench.
 Continue a few more feet and another spur on your right will lead down to a parking lot that you can originate from if you want a shorter hike.
 Continue on the main trail as it veers left toward a saddle on the west side of the peak.
-At this point you will see a large, low building with a metal roof that you cannot see from below.
+At this point, you will see a large, low building with a metal roof that you cannot see from below.
 This is a water storage building, working on the same principle as a water tower.
-At about the 9 minute mark you will reach the junction of H4 continuing on to the left, or H4b on the right.
+At about the 9-minute mark you will reach the junction of H4 continuing to the left, or H4b on the right.
 Hang a left and work your way up the switchbacks on your way to the top.
 Just below the summit you will reach a spur making a beeline to the top, or stay left and work your way around on a more gentle slope.
-Either way you'll find a nice, open summit at minute 15 with flat areas and rocks for taking a moment.
-About 20 yards down the mellow trail on the east side of the peak is a great angled stone and seat that gets some shade in late afternoon, and commands a great view of most of the park.
+Either way, you'll find a nice, open summit at minute 15 with flat areas and rocks for taking a moment.
+About 20 yards down the mellow trail on the east side of the peak is a great angled stone and seat that gets some shade in the late afternoon, and commands a great view of most of the park.